 About the Co-Founders

 When Sara Tatyana Bernstein and Elise M. Chatelain were working towards their PhD’s in Cultural Studies at UC Davis, they had this weird habit of collaborating on all of their projects, and looking for ways to move from ideas to action.
-One beloved feminist theory professor dubbed them the “endearing oddballs” of her seminar because they insisted on doing everything together, and on—err—creatively interpreting their assignments.
-Upon earning their doctorates they quickly realized that, though they were passionate about the potential for critical studies in the arts, humanities, and social sciences to produce real social change, they would always be oddballs in academia.
+One beloved feminist theory professor dubbed them the “endearing oddballs” of her seminar because they insisted on doing everything together.

 So, they started imagining different ways to do cultural studies—ways that would reach beyond the university to wider communities, that would help dismantle the cultural barriers many learners face when navigating new ideas, and hopefully along the way would create an organization that remunerated creative and intellectual labor.

 Their dream of a truly collaborative, supportive space for creative, critical explorations of culture took the form of Dismantle Magazine.
-And after leading Dismantle for more than five years, they are delighted to pass their editor titles on to a new generation of creative collaborators.

 Questions?
 Comments?
 You can get in touch at Dismantlemedia AT gmail DOT com.